 “If we build a phenomenal institution, who doesn't want their kid to be at a good school,” he said.
 “Everybody wants their kid to be at a good school.
 And as I said earlier, it’s not just about the instruction that is going in the classroom.”

 He added that while the school does have “phenomenal early literacy skills that everyone rants and raves about, but it’s also about the aesthetics.”

 “Research says that students who learn in positive environments receive one and a half more instruction than their peers,” he said.
 “Students want to go to a school that is warm and inviting.”

 Hall thanked GRinCH for providing a grant to help create the beautiful raised garden beds, mural and benches.

 He also acknowledged and thanked Claire Murphy, a parent and member of Families of Houston, who created the mural with input from kindergartners.

 Jessica Freda, one of the kindergarten teachers at Houston, said the Families of Houston and the kindergarten staff wanted to create an outdoor learning space for students where they could engage in some structured playtime.

 “We sat down and talked about the mural and games on the floor,” she said.
 “We wanted it to be a very special and welcoming place for them to be.”

 Mary Chalmeis, whose grandson Zion Young is in Freda’s class, said the new space will help keep the children safe.

 “I think the playground is beautiful,” she said.
-“They [the kindergartners] have their own little area here.
+“They have their own little area here.
 They can play away from the bigger kids – the first and second graders.
 I donated a lot of miniature basketballs and a couple of jump ropes.
 Zion is ready to go outside and play now.”